Exclusive: Revealing Four, Just-Delivered Philippe Dufour Simplicity “Special Editions” Beyond the Original Run

 You may also enjoy these.

-Pre-Basel 2015: Introducing The Omega Speedmaster Skywalker X-33 Solar Impulse (With Specs And Price)
+Omega Introduces Speedmaster Skywalker X-33 Solar Impulse

-Originally designed for astronauts as the successor to the Speedmaster Moon Watch and released in 1998, the Omega X-33 was a multi-function pilot’s watch that was amongst the first of its kind.
-Now it has returned with major technological upgrades, as the Speedmaster Skywalker X-33 Solar Impulse, a limited edition made to mark the first solar-powered circumnavigation of the planet that will be officially unveiled at Baselworld 2015.
+Originally designed for astronauts as the successor to the Speedmaster Moon Watch and released in 1998, the X-33 was a multi-function pilot’s watch that was amongst the first of its kind.
+Now it has returned with major technological upgrades, as the Skywalker X-33 Solar Impulse, a limited edition made to mark the first solar-powered circumnavigation of the planet that will be officially unveiled at Baselworld 2015.

 Starting in 2006, Omega has supported Solar Impulse, a Swiss project led by Swiss explorer Bertrand Piccard (whose father Jacques was the famed undersea explorer who reached the deepest point on Earth with a Rolex) that aims to fly a solar powered plane around the world.
 That will become a reality in March 2015, when the Solar Impulse aircraft will take off from Abu Dhabi and circumnavigate the globe, returning to its starting point after five months.